 Dr. Devin Brown is a Lilly Scholar and Professor of English at Asbury University where, in addition to other literature classes, he teaches a course on Lewis and Tolkien.
 He holds a Ph.D. from the University of South Carolina and a Master’s degree in creative writing from the University of Florida.
-He has done further study at Oxford University, University College Dublin, and University Laval in Quebec.
+He has done further study at Oxford University and University College Dublin.

-Dr. Brown’s own book Inside Narnia: A Guide to Exploring The Lion, the Witch and the Wardrobe was published by Baker in 2005 and is currently in its sixth printing.
+Dr. Brown’s first book Inside Narnia: A Guide to Exploring The Lion, the Witch and the Wardrobe came out in 2005 and is currently in its sixth printing.
 His second Narnia book, Inside Prince Caspian, was released in 2008.
 His third Narnia book, Inside the Voyage of the Dawn Treader, came out in 2010.
-His latest book, The Christian World of The Hobbit, will be released by Abingdon Press in advance of the new film adaptation in fall 2012.

 He has presented scholarly papers on Lewis and Tolkien at many venues including Oxford, London, the University of Wroclaw in Poland, the University of Kentucky, Belmont University, Wheaton College, the University of Louisville, and the University of Surrey in England.
 He has served as Visiting Writer-in-Residence at Transylvania University.